Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 - [ ] Add this content to TODO:

+TODO

 - [ ] Make a commit with this work with the message, "I'm Simon and I'm adding TODO"

 ### Switch to the Feature Branch

-Return back to being yourself, who was in the middle of development on a feature branch!
+Return to being yourself, who was in the middle of development on a feature branch!

 - [ ] Switch to the TODO branch

 ### Build Up the Feature Branch With Overlap

 - [ ] Add this content to TODO:

+TODO

 - [ ] Make a commit with the message, "TODO."